Reluctant To Delegate - People Development Magazine

 So, what should we delegate to others?
 Not everything we do can be delegated.
 If so, we wouldn’t be necessary at all!
 Some general questions to consider when deciding which things to delegate would be:

-- Is this something that only I can do?
-Does this require certain security privileges that only I have?
+1. Is this something that only I can do?
+Does this require specific security privileges that I alone possess?

-- Do they have the leadership skills necessary to manage the resources necessary to perform this?
+3. Do they possess the leadership skills necessary to manage the resources required to perform this task?

-If the responsibility that we want to delegate is something that only we can do because of security clearances, privacy issues, confidentiality issues or behind-the-scenes knowledge, we cannot delegate that responsibility.
+If the responsibility we want to delegate is something that only we can do due to security clearances, privacy issues, confidentiality concerns, or specialised knowledge, we cannot delegate that responsibility.
 When I ask if this is something that only you can do, I’m not asking if this is something that only you can do well.
 If you don’t start the process of delegating some of your responsibilities, you’re not a leader.
 You’re a doer.
 Be a leader and begin the process of delegating some of your responsibility to others who can assist you in leading.